levitato5594/PromisedWorlds-science/README.md

   - Rosh - The largest of Axod's moons, with a thin atmosphere and many striking planitiae.
 - Dorau - A cold, snowy planet with nitrogen seas and a puffy atmosphere.
   - Bis - A minor moon of Dorau.
 Its surface is dark with tholins.

+# The Tuun System
+INDEV.
+More information coming soon!

+# The Qeg System
+TBD.
+Not a promise.

+# Installation
+- Download the latest version from [releases](https://github.com/Constructalor/DebdebSystem/releases)
+- Extract the zip file and put all folders in GameData
+- Download the mod's dependencies - [Kopernicus](https://github.com/kopernicus/kopernicus/releases), [ScaledDecorator](https://github.com/Sushutt/ScaledDecorator/releases) and [Singularity](https://forum.kerbalspaceprogram.com/topic/193709-wip18x-112x-singularity-black-hole-shaders/) (This is only required if you wish to use wormholes)
+- Extract these zip files and put all folders in GameData